2024-learn/devsecops-nana/README.md

         - `gitleaks detect --source="./juice-shop" -v` or `gitleaks detect --verbose --source .`: Will scan repos, directories and files
       - <https://github.com/gitleaks/gitleaks/blob/master/config/gitleaks.toml>
       - With gitleaks.toml you can customize rules and write your own secret detection rules.
+  - __Pre-commit Hook for Secret Scanning & Integrating GitLeaks in CI Pipeline__
     - Gitleaks scans through commits.
       - Parses the output of a `git log -p` command
       - Even though the sensitive data has been removed, the history of the repo remain intact